 Use low-sodium broth and butter– Because this prevents the dish from becoming too salty.

-Use a multifunctional slow cooker– This allows you to saute the vegetables in the slow cooker.
+Use a multifunctional slow cooker– This allows you to saute the vegetables in the crokpot.
 This way, you won’t have to make another pot or pan dirty.

 What size crockpot to use?
 I recommend using a 6 quart or larger crockpot for best results.

-Grease the slow cooker first– This prevents the stuffing from sticking and burning on the bottom of the crockpot.
+Grease the slow cooker first– Because this prevents sticking and burning.

 Adjust the amount of seasoning– Add more or less, based on your personal preference.

 Start with adding 3 cups of broth– You may not even need to use the whole quantity.
-This helps prevent the stuffing from becoming too soggy.
-It is much easier to add more broth than to try and fix soggy stuffing.
+This helps prevent the side from becoming too soggy.
+It is much easier to add more broth than to try and fix soggy mixture.